SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/maxim_fuel_gauge_max17048/README.md

 | PK+                                |  BAT+                |
 | PK-                                |  BAT-                |

+> [!NOTE]
-**Note:** The MAX17048 EV kit is set by default to evaluate 1-cell Li+ batteries.
+> The MAX17048 EV kit is set by default to evaluate 1-cell Li+ batteries.
 LDO U2 is provided so that only a single supply is needed to power the EV kit in the case a 2-cell battery is used.
 When evaluating the MAX17048, set jumper JU1 to pins 1-2 and remove any shunt installed on JU2 to bypass the LDO.

 ## Setup ##

 You can either create a project based on an example project or start with an empty example project.

+> [!IMPORTANT]
+> - Make sure that the [Third Party Hardware Drivers](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension) extension is installed as part of the SiSDK.
+If not, follow [this documentation](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+> - **Third Party Hardware Drivers** extension must be enabled for the project to install the required components from this extension.

+> [!TIP]
+> To show all components in the **Third Party Hardware Drivers** extension, the **Evaluation** quality must be enabled in the Software Component view.

 ### Create a project based on an example project ###